wls503pl/hardhat_proj/hh_fundme_fcc/README.md/testForFundMe.md

 - **Unit Tests (UT):** Test individual code units locally on Hardhat
 - **Staging Tests (ST):** Test on testnets before mainnet deployment

-This document focuses on Unit Tests using Hardhat with hardhat-deploy.

 ---